airdock-io/docker-base/README.md

  - Add [gosu 1.2](https://github.com/tianon/gosu)
  - Define LANG to en_US.UTF8
  - Apply security update if necessary
- - Fix some common docker build issue
+ - Fix some common docker build issue with apt-get
  - Define a root bash friendly for debug use
+ - Add utility to map new container user with specific uid:gid

 **Few links**: